top

 • Federal unemployment taxation

 As an employer, you can fully deduct the qualified adoption expenses you cover in your adoption assistance program as reasonable and necessary business expenses.
-There is no special tax incentive for an employer regarding adoption assistance programs.

-• Employees should refer to the current IRS Adoption Credit and Adoption Assistance Programs, regarding income exclusions and tax credits for qualified adoption expenses
+• Employees should refer to the current IRS Adoption Credit and Adoption Assistance Programs, regarding income exclusions and tax credits for qualified adoption expenses.

-• Adoption assistance programs should allow employees to exclude from taxable income expenses paid or reimbursed by their employers on their behalf for qualifying adoption expenses
+• Adoption assistance programs should allow employees to exclude from taxable income expenses paid or reimbursed by their employers on their behalf for qualifying adoption expenses.

-• The employee may utilize the adoption tax credit and the income exclusion, but the maximum cap can’t be exceeded
+• The employee may utilize the adoption tax credit and the income exclusion, but the maximum cap can’t be exceeded.

-• The employee is permitted to use both the adoption credit and income exclusion for their adoption, but it can’t be used for the same expenses within the adoption
+• The employee is permitted to use both the adoption credit and income exclusion for their adoption, but it can’t be used for the same expenses within the adoption.

-• The employee can use the adoption tax credit for any expenses you don’t reimburse
+• The employee can use the adoption tax credit for any expenses you don’t reimburse.

-• Recommend to your employee that they consult a personal tax advisor, or refer them to a tax advisor within your company to help with adoption-related taxes
+• Recommend to your employee that they consult a personal tax advisor, or refer them to a tax advisor within your company to help with adoption-related taxes.

 3. Parental Leave Policies for Adoptive Parents